 17 simple yet practical saving strategies you can use starting Today!

-• Make savings fun: create a fun competition with family members or community, or friends to keep the momentum going and lasting (stick to it)
+• Make savings fun: create a fun competition with family members, the community, or friends to keep the momentum going and lasting (stick to it)

-Together you move farther much faster than when you work alone.
-“If you want to go fast, do it alone, if you want to go further, then do it in a family unit or a group of friends or community” this is what we call stokvel (pooling funds together as a unit) in South Africa.
+Together, you move much farther and faster than when you work alone.
+“If you want to go fast, do it alone, if you want to go further, then do it in a family unit or a group of friends or community.”African Proverb, This is what we call stokvel (pooling funds together as a unit) in South Africa.

 Parents and children playing and having fun

-• Buy what you need:- plan and only buy food that you really need to avoid wastage
+• Buy what you need: plan and only buy food that you really need to avoid waste.

-• Buy in bulk– helps to save in the long run, especially goods with long shelf life like toilet paper, washing powder, dishwashing liquid, or any other cleaning materials just to mention a few.
+• Buy in bulk—it helps to save in the long run, especially goods with a long shelf life like toilet paper, washing powder, dishwashing liquid, or any other cleaning materials, just to mention a few.

-• Avoid buying convenience food:– how much would you save if you cooked food at home also consider preparing fresh ingredients that will enhance your lifestyle as you can control both costs and what goes into your body to keep it healthy and resilient from any dis-ease.
+• Avoid buying convenience food.
+How much would you save if you cooked food at home?
+You must also consider preparing fresh ingredients that will enhance your lifestyle, as you can control both costs and what goes into your body to keep it healthy and resilient from any dis-ease.
 A healthy mind equals a wealthy pocket.

-• Take lunchbox to work:- take leftover meals to work and this will help avoid unnecessary spending and force you to be realistic about your money and helps with your priorities.
+• Take lunchbox to work: take leftover meals to work, and this will help avoid unnecessary spending, forcing you to be disciplined and realistic about your spending habits, and helping with your priorities.

-Let me help you see what I mean, let’s say you spend R30,00 for a plate of pap and meat at Tshesanyama every day, or a sandwich that works to R150,00 per week, spent over 49 weeks works out to R7350,00 that you could have saved by bringing a lunchbox to work every day.
-Make sense, so prioritize your spending habits.
+Let me help you see what I mean, Let’s say you spend R30,00 ($1.58) for a plate of pap and meat at Tshesanyama every day, or a sandwich that works out to R150,00 ($7.89) per week.
+Spending over 49 weeks works out to R7350,00 ($386.84) that you could have saved by bringing a lunchbox to work every day.
+It makes sense, so prioritize your spending habits.

-• Eat before you go out shopping:- this goes for children too, as well as adults because you spend more money when you’re hungry (to fill the void or being bored) instead of when you’re full.
+• Eat before you go out shopping:- this goes for children too, as well as adults, because you spend more money when you’re hungry (to fill the void or be bored) instead of when you’re full.

 • Make a shopping list of the required items and stick to it, even if there are ongoing specials (if it is not on the list, ignore or avoid it, be disciplined and move right along)